 Robin has worked in business development and alliance management for various OSS software companies in the United States, mainly in network and service provisioning and activation, where he negotiated and managed several large OEM agreements.
 He is originally from Cambridge in the United Kingdom.
 He received a Bachelor of Arts degree with honors from Queen Mary and Westfield College, University of London in 1992.

-John currently serves as the Broadband User Services (BUS) Work Area Co-Director of the Broadband Forum.
-John previously worked for Efficient Networks, Siemens, 2Wire, and Pace, where he consistently expanded his knowledge of remotely managing devices in the connected home.
+John currently serves as the Broadband User Services Work Area Co-Director of the Broadband Forum and is a member of the Broadband Forum board of directors.
+John previously worked for Efficient Networks, Siemens, 2Wire, Pace, and ARRIS where he has consistently expanded his knowledge of remotely managing devices in the connected home.
 He has received both the Broadband Forum’s Circle of Excellence award and Outstanding Contributor award.
 He holds a Bachelor of Science in Computer Science from Midwestern State University.

 Term through 2020.